VikingTheDev/suggestion_bot/README.md

 # suggestion_bot
 ## !!!
 This is a WIP repository
  Suggestion bot v2.0, will be a complete rewrite of the current bot and will have the following planned features:
- - Slash commands with suggestion type
+ - Slash commands with sub-commands.
+Planned commands:
- - In-depth command system to manage suggestions (also using slash commands)
+    - /suggestion new
+    - /suggestion help
+    - /suggestion edit
+    - /suggestion delete
+    - /suggestion approve
+    - /suggestion deny
+    - /development in-progress suggestion
+    - /development in-progress new
+    - /development implemented
  - Multichannel system to make approved/denied/in-progress/implemented suggestions clear and easy to track for users
  - Cached messages so that restaring the bot won't break the approve/deny system
  - Easy set up with commands for channels and roles/users